 Prevention and basic repair are not too difficult, but require some experience and equipment for SMD soldering.

-I offer both the preventive maintenance and the basic repair service for your tripmaster, for a fixed price of 49 EUR per unit.
-At the same time, I can e.g. activate the built-in speed display, integrate a voltage monitor inside the tripmaster, overhaul a crackled display or replace the rupper caps of the keys.
+Since 2011 I do both the preventive maintenance and the basic repair service for your tripmaster, for a fixed price of 49 EUR per unit.
+At the same time, I can e.g. activate the built-in speed display, integrate a voltage monitor inside the tripmaster, overhaul a crackled display or replace the rubber caps of the keys.
 If you are interested, follow this link to get in touch with me.

 Note that this pricing applies only if the unit is still operational.
 If the display is "dead", things might get complicated depending on the source of the defect.
 I can usually repair it (up to now, my success rate is >98.5% with 300+ repairs) but I might charge somewhat more than the 49 EUR mentioned above.
 Yet - even if you pay 80 EUR ... this is still only a small fraction of the price of a new unit from Honda ;-)

 Shipping costs for a tripmaster unit in the EU area are currently around 25 EUR, this includes priority shipping, tracking and insurance.
 Please note that shipping from/to addresses outside Switzerland may incur paperwork and custom fees which you will have to pay.